 Operating expenses consist of sales and marketing, research and development, and general and administrative expenses.
 Personnel-related costs such as salaries, bonuses, commissions, payroll tax payments, and stock-based compensation expense are the most significant components of each of these expense categories.
-Other components of each category include professional fees for third-party services such as legal, software development resources, and contractors.
-In addition, operating expenses include allocated overhead costs, which are primarily comprised of facility costs such as rent, employee medical benefits, employee relations expense, and certain information technology costs for such items as infrastructure, software, and cloud computing services.
+Other components of each category include professional fees for third-party services such as legal, software development resources, contractors, and cloud computing services.
+In addition, operating expenses include allocated overhead costs, which are primarily comprised of facility costs such as rent, employee medical benefits, employee relations expense, and certain information technology costs.